thanhthanhha/realtime-chat/README.md

 The backend service handles user authentication, friend management, and data persistence.
 It's built with:

 - Express.js for RESTful API endpoints
-- MongoDB for database storage
+- DynamoDB for database storage
 - JWT for authentication
 - Input validation middleware
 - Dockerized for containerized deployment